 - "Other people should behave better."

-But often there are lots of different ways we could interpret a situation.
-It can make you feel worse if you think in terms of 'always', 'never' and 'should', because in reality things are rarely so black and white.
-Making an effort to replace these words with softer terms like 'sometimes' or 'could' when thinking about your situation might help you to break up negative thought patterns, reflect more calmly on your situation and find new ways through conflicts.
+It can make you feel worse if you think in terms of 'always', 'never' and 'should'.
+In reality things are rarely so black and white.
+Trying to replace these words with softer terms like 'sometimes' or 'could' when thinking about your situation might help you.
+They could break up negative thought patterns, help you to reflect more calmly on your situation and find new ways through conflicts.

 The best advice I was given was to stop briefly once I am angry to ask myself what painful emotion I am feeling in the situation where I became angry.
 A bit of compassion for my own pain often stops me from taking that pain out on others.